tcdi/postgrestd/README.md

 # The Postgres Standard Library

-`Postgrestd` is a custom variant to the Rust Standard Library.
-This is the main source code repository for `postgrestd`.
+`postgrestd` is a fork of the Rust standard library that implements a variant on the internal-only `std::sys` module plus additional targets that use this module.
+It replaces many of the bindings to the operating system with bindings to PostgreSQL's interfaces or to no-op functions, restricting what Rust code compiled with it can access through Safe Rust.

 ## Key Features